 It’s not all just beautiful things for sale (and window shopping), though.
 This fair brings art to life – literally – with The Living Mural, along with George Tait’s Living Statue on Compass at Main Street and Ann Arbor Trail.
-You’ll also find candle making, henna, chalk art and “Sandy Candy art,” too.
+You’ll also find a Lego exhibit, live musical and stage performances, candle making, henna, face painting and “sandy candy” art, too.

 While there’s plenty of performance art and hands-on crafts for grown-ups and kids alike, the standout piece – the Children’s Mural – is a must for families.
-Bring your kiddos and let them put their creative touch on this massive canvas, which will be donated to Hoben and Smith elementary schools at the close of the fair.
+Bring your kiddos and let them put their creative touch on this massive canvas, which will be donated to East Middle School at the close of the fair.

 - Friday: 11 a.m.-8 p.m.